Professor; Canada Research Chair in Microfluidics and Sensing Technology

-Boris Stoeber received his Electrical Engineering Diploma from the Technische Universität Darmstadt, Darmstadt, Germany, in 1998, his General Engineering Diploma from the École Centrale de Lyon, Ecully, France, in 1998, and his PhD in mechanical engineering from the University of California, Berkeley, in 2002.
+Boris Stoeber is a Professor in the Department of Electrical and Computer Engineering and in the Department of Mechanical Engineering at UBC.
+Dr. Stoeber received his Electrical Engineering Diploma from the Technische Universität Darmstadt, Darmstadt, Germany, in 1998.
+He then received his General Engineering Diploma from the École Centrale de Lyon, Ecully, France, in 1998, and his PhD in mechanical engineering from the University of California, Berkeley, in 2002.
 From 2003 to 2005, he was a Postdoctoral Scientist in Chemical Engineering at the University of California, Berkeley.